gabrielrf96/media-optimizer/README.md

 ### General guidelines
 - Changes should always be worked on in **feature branches**, and merged to master only when they are stable or prepared for a new release.
+- Commit history in feature branches should be kept when it is deemed valuable.
+Therefore, an effort should be made to keep commit history clean in feature branches.
+- For minor features or hotfixes, commits may be squashed if keeping the entire history does not seem valuable.
+- While a feature branch is not yet public, interactive rebase may be used to tidy up commit history before publishing the branch.

 ### Bumping version
 1. Bump the version using the project's devtools command: